-Benjamin Franklin once said, "Be careful with small expenses - even small leaks sink a big ship."
-The same is true of the development of the potential of all employees; if it is not fully developed, profits are simply allowed to pass by - and one day they will decline.
+Benjamin Franklin once said: „Beware of little expenses; a small leak will sink a great ship.“ It‘s the same with maximizing the potential of all employees; if it is not fully maximized, opportunities are simply allowed to pass by - and one day they sink.
 The biggest leaks are where positive work experiences and mutual trust are lost.

-Maslow showed in his Pyramid of Needs that human beings must first satisfy physiological, security, social and individual needs before they can realize themselves.
-The same is true for basic needs in the workplace; 30 years of research has shown that it takes trust-based relationships, pride and team spirit before the potential of all employees can be developed.
+In his pyramid of needs, Maslow showed that people must first satisfy physiological, security, social and individual needs before they can realize their full potential.
+The basic needs at the workplace are similar; 30 years of research has shown that it takes trust-based relationships, pride and team spirit before the potential of all employees can be realized.

-In today‘s world of work, maximizing the potential of all employees becomes the heart of a great workplace - and at the same time the bottleneck for the existence of organizations.
+In today‘s world of work, developing the potential of all employees is at the heart of a great workplace culture - and at the same time the basis for sustainable competitiveness.